henriktenderson/AdFreezer/PrivacyPolicy.md

 selecting the appropriate settings on your browser, however please note that if you do this you may not be able to use the full functionality of this website.

-You can also opt-out from being tracked by Google Analytics with effect for the future by downloading and installing Google Analytics Opt-out Browser Addon for your current web browser: http://tools.google.com/dlpage/gaoptout?hl=en
+You can also opt-out from being tracked by Google Analytics with effect for the future by downloading and installing Google Analytics Opt-out Browser Addon for your current web browser: http://tools.google.com/dlpage/gaoptout?hl=en or you can uninstall this extension.
+Thank you.

 ```